 Our HPP Board Members

-Chair: Jacky Chong
+Board Member: Jacky Chong

 I was delighted to join HPP's 'Future Group' for the first Havant Passion Play, as the Roman Catholic representative.
 I had no intention of acting, I don't do that sort of thing!
 However, James is very persuasive and I absolutely loved my part as 'Mother 1', leading in the donkey, ably assisted by my twin grandsons, Joseph and Isaac.
 It really was a most memorable time, one that I look back on with great fondness and emotion.